-The key Indian equity market indices on Thursday opened higher despite a muted trend in Asian markets.
+The key Indian equity market indices on Thursday opened in green but on a flat note following a muted trend in global markets.

-Overnight, Nasdaq closed in red, down marginally by 0.01 per cent while FTSE 100 was up by 0.65 per cent at the closing on Wednesday.
+Overnight, Nasdaq closed in red, down by 0.90 per cent while FTSE 100 was also down by 0.28 per cent at the closing on Wednesday.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)